Content Detail

 • Growth rate Fast

-This is an irregular-shaped, spreading shrub reaching 12 to 15 feet high and wide.
+European privet is an erect to spreading shrub that can grow 12 to 15 feet high and wide.

 Donate